Can You Die From Chronic Insomnia? What You Need to Know

 What Does the Science Say About Chronic Insomnia?

 This 2019 meta-analysis reviewed the evidence for a relationship between frequent, ongoing insomnia and risk of mortality.
-All together, the seventeen studies included a whopping 36, 938,981 individuals (yes, that's almost 37 million people!).
+Altogether, the seventeen studies included a whopping 36, 938,981 individuals (yes, that's almost 37 million people!).

 Here are the results: